MagaluCloud/magalu/mgc/cli/docs/block-storage/schedulers/detach.md

     --cli.list-links enum[=table]   List all available links for this command (one of "json", "table" or "yaml") -h, --help                          help for detach
     --id uuid                       Id (required)
-    --project-id string             Project to scope this command to.
-Overrides the configured project for this invocation --volume object                 Volume (at least one of: single property: id or single property: name) Use --volume=help for more details (required)
+    --project-id string             Project to scope this command to, or 'default' for the tenant's default project.
+Overrides the configured project for this invocation
+    --volume object                 Volume (at least one of: single property: id or single property: name) Use --volume=help for more details (required)
     --volume.id string              Volume: Id (min character count: 1)